Mikael925/mikael925.github.io/level-design.md

             <div class="stage-description">
               <p></p>
               <ul>
-                  <li>The initial focus was on the environment's design...</li>
+                  <li>The initial focus was on the environment's design.
+I created a complete blockout of the level using simple geometry to establish the fundamental layout, scale, and player flow.
+This allowed for early testing of sightlines and composition before any art assets were produced..</li>
-                  <li>With the blockout in place, I moved on to technical validation...</li>
+            <li>With the blockout in place, I moved on to technical validation and testing the core gameplay loop.
+This involved verifying that all critical paths were playable and that the environment supported the intended mechanics, such as cover-based combat and platforming sections.
+The goal was to ensure the design was functionally sound.</li>
-                  <li>Finally, I gathered foundational feedback from my peers...</li>
+            <li>Finally, I gathered foundational feedback from my peers.
+These early sessions were not about polish, but about validating the core concept.
+The positive feedback on the level's flow and premise confirmed that our design was on the right track, giving us a solid and validated foundation to build upon for the Beta phase.</li>
               </ul>
             </div>
           </div>